-Intersectionality and MAIHDA conference
+Intersectionality and MAIHDA Conference

 Friday, 10th July 2026, Lecture Theatre 3, The Wave, The University of Sheffield

-With a pre-conference course on MAIHDA – Thursday 9th July 2026
+With a pre-conference course on MAIHDA – Thursday 9th July 2026; 9.30am registration, 10am course start and finishes at 4.45pm

 This conference will focus on the use of MAIHDA – Multilevel Analysis of Individual Heterogeneity and Discriminatory Accuracy – as a method for uncovering and understanding intersectional inequalities .
 MAIHDA has become widely used, both in social epidemiology where it was first proposed, and in other disciplines across the social sciences, and has been described as a gold-standard approach for quantitative evaluation of inequalities.
 The approach has been extended to consider causal effects, longitudinal data, spatial data, and more.
 There have also been a number of critiques of the method, considering both its statistical properties and its relationship with intersectional theory.